tbrowder/Net-IP-Lite/README.md

 ## Acknowledgements

-This module is indebted to the CPAN Perl IP::Net module authors for providing such a useful set of functions:
+This module is indebted to the CPAN Perl IP::Net module authors for providing such a useful set of subroutines:

 - Manuel Valente <manuel.valente@gmail.com>